-These decisions are not always easy.
+These decisions will not always be easy.
 In some instances, you will know the land owners, neighbors or applicants personally.
+The key to acting in a responsible manner is to act in ways that will allow you to treat each person and property in a fair and consistent manner.